Writers' Day History

 Dana Sawyer - Wrangling the Lengthy Writing Project

-Learn how Sawyer kept his lengthy and involved projects on track and stayed energized.
 Sorting through stacks of research and choosing a structure are just some of the challenges facing writers of longer and researched works.
-For more information visit: http://www.dana-sawyer.com/
+We learned how Sawyer kept his lengthy and involved projects on track and stayed energized.

 Kate Forest - Self Care Yoga® and Creative Connection for Writers

 This session taught simple yoga sequences to release tension in the back, neck, shoulders, hands, and mind in just a few moments.
-And the session included reflective writing.
-For more information visit: http://www.kateforest.com/
+The session also included reflective writing.

 Elizabeth Peavey - The Best Truth: How Honest Are You Willing to Be?